TritonDataCenter/fishbulb/README.md

 # Fishbulb: browser library and widgets for Cloud Analytics

+**Note:** This library is currently only useful for SDC operators, and it's completely unsupported.
+It will not work with the Joyent Public Cloud.

 Fishbulb provides a browser library for Cloud Analytics, including a a client library for managing data as well as some useful widgets.
 Fishbulb also provides a demo portal for using CA.